-Upon confirmation that a correction entry does not exist in the data, a third-party audit firm will discuss the item with your supplier's receivables department to confirm the potential payment issue.
+Upon confirmation that a correction entry does not exist in the data, a third-party audit firm will be contacting your supplier's receivables department to discuss the potential payment issue.
 The supplier will confirm whether the item in question is currently an uncollected error.
-Once confirmed, the third-party audit firm will request a refund check or credit memo.
+Once confirmed, the third-party audit firm will request a refund check or credit memo for the appropriate amount.

 The documentation provided in these types of audits include:

 - Reference number assigned to this item by the supplier (in the supplier’s receivables system)

 - Reason for the erroneous payment

 Self-Audit Tools and Processes

 Many businesses have utilized the self-audit processes provided by their ERP systems along with standard three-way matching procedures.
 These methods provide the foundation for the detection and prevention of a duplicate payment, but the results must be reviewed on a regular basis to prevent a supplier from being paid in a production environment.

 A self-audit tool for the accounts payable process can provide both detective and preventive controls.
 Used with standard ERP functionality, this tool can also detect a process issue that creates risk for erroneous payment transactions by combining additional analytics with audit results and by reviewing supplier payment trends.

 |2.
 Invoice Paid to Wrong Supplier||20.
 Insurance Rate Error|

 |3.
 Adjustment to the Quantity on an Invoice||21.
 Contract Pricing Error|